boazsegev/facil.io/README.md

 This was when the `Websockets` library was born.
 It builds off the `http` server and allows us to either "upgrade" the HTTP protocol to Websockets or continue with an HTTP response.

+I should note the the `Websockets` library, similarly to the HTTP parser, uses unaligned memory access to 64bit memory "words".
+It's good enough for the systems I target, but if you're going to use the library on a machine that requires aligned memory access, some code would need to be reviewed and readjusted.

-Building a Websocket server in C just got super easy, here's both a Wesockets echo and a Websockets broadcast example - notice that broadcasting is a resource intensive task, requiring at least O(n) operations, where n == server capacity:
+Using this library, building a Websocket server in C just got super easy, here's both a Wesockets echo and a Websockets broadcast example - notice that broadcasting is a resource intensive task, requiring at least O(n) operations, where n == server capacity:

 ```c
 // update the tryme.c file to use the existing folder structure and makefile